How to Make Hot Sauce

 Another thing I would like to add here is that you have much more flexibility with a recipe that you make in your own kitchen than anything that is commercially available in a store or online.
 Commercial bottlers of hot sauce have to meet strict guidelines by state, local, and federal authorities on food safety and preservation.
 Most shelf-stable hot sauces are required to be cooked and to have a minimum level of acidity to be retail-legal.
 If you want something outside of these parameters, you would have to find it in the refrigerated condiments section of the store which is not a section that even exists in most stores.
 Or you can make it yourself!

-The tools required for hot sauce making are really just a blender, a few empty bottles, and your imagination.
+- The tools required for hot sauce making are really just a blender, a few empty bottles, and your imagination.
 You can buy empty hot sauce bottles off the internet or you can just save used bottles from other hot sauces you’ve finished.
 For ingredients, you will want some sort of spicy peppers.
 These can be fresh or dried, keeping in mind that, if you use dried, you will need a little more liquid in your recipe to account for reconstitution.
 You will also want some liquid ingredients in order to make the sauce pourable or squeezable (your preference).
 For this you can use vinegar, water, oil, broth, beer, soy sauce, pineapple juice, or literally anything that catches your fancy.
 You should also feel free to use some other fruits and vegetables that aren’t peppers.
 For our original and first Yellowbird Sauce flavor, Habanero, I used onions, garlic, carrots, tangerines, and limes.
 Every unique combination will yield a crazy new flavor!
 You can also use any dried herbs or spices your heart desires.
 Salt is not required but you will probably find that you want some amount of salt in your sauce.
 There are no herb or spice blends in the original Yellowbird flavors as they were specifically designed to be produce–heavy sauces, but I like tinkering with different ingredients in the lab.
-Note: the lab is just my kitchen at home.
+Note: the lab is my home kitchen.
 Some of my current favorite ingredients to play with are rice bran oil, dried specialty mushrooms, and fenugreek.

 If you are just starting your hot sauce homebrew journey, I would recommend that you start with 5 ingredients or less.
 If your first hot sauce has 28 ingredients in it, even if it’s great, you might not understand why.
 Starting with fewer ingredients will help you to understand some of the interactions that happen in your recipe and the effect on the finished product.